OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

 # SunFlower Versions 2.0 a and b, and more
 ![Work In Progress](./wip.jpg)

 The goal of this project is to _**automatically**_ orient a solar panel, so it faces the sun as long as it is in the sky.

+There are pictures at the bottom of this page, scroll down!

 ---
 > _Preamble_: